Oswestry Castle Community Research Project

 4. To create and publish a written and photographic record of the group’s findings.

 The project group are all volunteers who possess the same passion for archaeology and a desire to learn more about what was an important but largely forgotten castle.
-The team consists of a retired archaeologist with two experienced and qualified assistants and a small but growing group of volunteer excavators.
+The team consists of an Archaeologist with several experienced and qualified assistants and a small but growing group of volunteer excavators.
 The work of the group and the excavations undertaken is funded mainly by donations, most notably from the Heritage Lottery Fund.
 The excavations are usually undertaken in September to coincide with the national Heritage Open Days weekend, although in 2017 to 2019 there will be additional excavations in May.

 The planned excavation dates will be published in advance and will be open to the public.
 For visitors there is a large car park adjacent to the site and plenty of cafés, pubs and restaurants a few minutes’ walk away.